 Responsible Sourcing and Sustainability

-We have a strong commitment to ethical business practices and treating people with dignity, respect and equal opportunity.
-We expect the same commitment from business partners.
-Adherence to our Business Partner Code of Conduct and Human Rights Commitment — which articulate our expectations regarding human rights and labor, health and safety, the environment, and business conduct and ethics — are required of our partners.
+We have a strong commitment to ethical business practices, treating people with dignity, respect and equal opportunity, and conducting business in a responsible way that promotes good stewardship of our planet.
+Business partners are expected to comply with our Business Partner Code of Conduct.
+The Business Partner Code of Conduct details our expectations regarding adherence to the Human Rights Commitment and other expectations related to human rights and labor, health and safety, the environment, and business conduct and ethics.
 Meanwhile, our responsible sourcing and sustainability program helps us assess our own upstream supply chain against social and environmental impacts.

 Our sustainability strategy covers how we work with our business partners on key issues such as ethical business conduct and practices.
 We are committed to driving environmental and social compliance, workplace safety and quality assurance, as these are all integral to the long-term success of our company and our partners.
 We also have grievance mechanisms available, including the Clorox compliance hotline, to ensure that individuals have a forum to raise concerns about compliance with the standards set out in our Codes of Conduct.